-If the video is blurry, the sound is distorted or you're having an issue with the video or audio of a video you uploaded, it may due to a new feature Chrome has enabled for computers without a graphical card.
+If the video is blurry, the sound is distorted or you're having an issue with the video or audio of a video you uploaded, it may due to a feature the Chrome browser has for computers without a graphical card.

 If you're more tech-savvy, you can follow the instructions below, or send this article to your IT team so they can help.
 The feature can be disabled by doing the following: